Man who duped police officer of N40,000 bags 10 years jail term

-A 31-year-old man has been sentenced to 10 years in prison by a Makurdi Magistrates’ Court for
+A 31-year-old man has been sentenced to 10 years in jail for impersonation and fraud.

 The suspect identified as Gideon Chubu reportedly impersonated a soldier and duped a mobile police officer of N40,000.